peopleware/openapi/resource/search-and-to-many-associations.md

 payments to and from another bank.
 If you encounter large symmetric many-to-many relationships in the business domain at hand, other solutions must be found.

-## Notes and Rejected alternatives
+## Notes and rejected alternatives

 ### Move load from services to search index as much as possible